WHOVION/Ultimate-Hangman/README.md

 * If player wants to play a thousand times, having enough words to keep game going
 * Having different modes: Extreme mode would make letters move in different boxes(of course keeping the progress they have)
 * Being able to choose different themes-word relevant to it(themes: movies, word: Avengers)
+* How to also allow pressing keyboard keys instead of in-game keyboard

 ### Roadblocks